Boku vs PayPal vs Apple Pay Payments: A Complete 2026 Guide

 - Boku deposits are limited to £10–£30 and do not support withdrawals.

-- Apple Pay provides instant, secure payments but only works on Apple devices.
+- Apple Pay offers instant and secure payments, but it is only compatible with Apple devices.

 - PayPal is the most flexible, supporting both deposits and withdrawals across all devices.